Shakespeare's The Tempest

 For learning me your language!
 (I.ii.)

 This radical uncertainty about Caliban’s nature is never resolved, and nor is that of Ariel.
 What is Ariel?
 He (or, as on the cover of the old Pelican Shakespeare edition, she) is a reworked Puck from A Midsummer Night’s Dream, a powerful, wonder-working spirit who in The Tempest forms the counterweight to Caliban’s over-gross physicality.
 Ariel in one way may seem like a representation of good, while Caliban is evil.
-On the other hand, there is in Caliban, as well as that hint of corrupted innocence , a being who is capable of independent thought and action, of rebellion and resistance, which are relatable human qualities.
-Such independent thought and action are impossible for Ariel.
+On the other hand, there is in Caliban, as well as that hint of corrupted innocence, a being who is capable of independent thought and action, of rebellion and resistance, which are richly relatable human qualities.
+Such independence of thought and action is impossible for Ariel.
 Despite having great personal powers, the spirit is Prospero’s creature, entirely dependent on the magician’s good will, and much more thoroughly enslaved to him than Caliban.
 Perhaps it is she who has been most distorted by humanity’s (Prospero’s) “corrupted taste”.
 But in that case what independent life can she have, what can she do with herself, after the play ends and Prospero has given her freedom?

 Finally there is the magician himself.
 It seems clear at the outset what Prospero wants: his Dukedom back and the punishment of his brother alongside that of the King of Naples, the two prime enemies whose shipwreck together on his island of exile he has arranged by sorcery.
 In Shakespeare it is usual for those seeking revenge to be morally compromised in one way or another, and Prospero is no exception.
 But what is so odd here is a reticence about what it is that worries Prospero so much.
 Generally he is full of confident command, yet there is still something nagging at him, an element of doubt and misgiving.
 He knows what he wants, and he knows how to get it, but he is at the same time haunted by a fault, a sin, a transgression that needs expiation.